succinctlabs/op-succinct/book/fault_proofs/proposer.md

 The proposer is configured through environment variables.

-Create a `.env` file in the `fault-proof` directory with all required variables.
+Create a `.env.proposer` file in the `fault-proof` directory with all required variables.
 This single file is used by:
 - Docker Compose (for both variable substitution and runtime configuration)
 - Direct binary execution (source it with `. .env` before running)